omahs/gitpoap-fe/CONTRIBUTING.md

 ## Styleguides

 We use `prettier` for formatting the code.
-This will be run automatically before commiting via a `husky` hook.
+This will be run automatically before committing via a `husky` hook.

 <!-- omit in toc -->
 ## Attribution